SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/persistence-with-queues.md

 icon: persistence-with-queues-icon.png
 ---

-This tutorial builds on the basic concepts introduced in the [publish/subscribe tutorial]({{ site.baseurl }}/publish-subscribe){:target="_blank"}, and will show you how to send and receive persistent messages with JMS 2.0 API client using AMQP and Solace Message Router.
+This tutorial builds on the basic concepts introduced in the [publish/subscribe tutorial]({{ site.baseurl }}/publish-subscribe){:target="_blank"}, and will show you how to send and receive persistent messages with Apache Qpid JMS 2.0 API client using AMQP and Solace Message Router.

 ![Sample Image Text]({{ site.baseurl }}/images/persistence-with-queues-icon.png)